Perry Edward Smith: Execution

 Smith and Hickock were executed by hanging on April 14, 1965.
+They requested a last meal of spiced shrimp, french fries, garlic bread, ice cream, and strawberries with whipped cream.
 Smith was hanged second, dying at 1:19 a.m.

 Exhumation

-Nearly 50 years after the executions, the bodies of the killers were exhumed from Mount Muncie Cemetery in Lansing, as authorities hoped to solve a 53-year-old cold case using DNA.
-Smith and Hickock had originally been questioned about the December 19, 1959, shooting murder in Osprey, Florida of Cliff and Christine Walker and their two young children.
+47 years after the executions, the bodies of the killers were exhumed from Mount Muncie Cemetery in Lansing as authorities hoped to solve a 53-year-old cold case using DNA.
+Smith and Hickock had originally been questioned about the December 19, 1959, shooting murder in Osprey, Florida, of Cliff and Christine Walker and their two young children.
 Evidence indicated they had spent time just a few miles from the Walker crime scene after the Clutter murders.
-A polygraph administered at the time of their arrest cleared them of the murders, but by modern polygraph standards, their test results are no longer considered valid.
+A polygraph administered at the time of their arrest cleared them of the murders, but by modern polygraph standards, their test results are not considered valid.
 On December 19, 2012, officials in Kansas exhumed the bodies of Smith and Hickock and retrieved bone fragments to compare their DNA to semen found in the pants of Christine Walker.

-In August 2013, the Sarasota County Sheriff's office announced they were unable to find a match between the DNA of Smith or Hickock and the samples in the Walker family murder.
-Only partial DNA could be retrieved, possibly due to degradation of the DNA samples over the decades or contamination in storage, making the outcome one of uncertainty (neither proving nor disproving the involvement of Smith and Hickock).
-Investigators have stated that Smith and Hickock still remain the most viable suspects.
+In August 2013, the Sarasota County Sheriff's Office announced they were unable to find a match between the DNA of Smith or Hickock and the samples in the Walker family murder.
+Only partial DNA could be retrieved, possibly due to degradation of the DNA samples over the decades or contamination in storage, making the outcome uncertain (neither proving nor disproving the involvement of Smith and Hickock).
+Investigators stated that Smith and Hickock still remain the most viable suspects.
+However, in 2023, other investigators working on the case expressed doubt about this notion, stating that DNA tests performed by the Kansas Bureau of Investigation excluded Hickock and Smith.